vblanco20-1/vulkan-guide/docs/new_chapter_3/mesh_buffers.md

 We bind another pipeline, this time the rectangle mesh one.

-Then, we use push-constants to upload the vertexBufferAdress to the gpu.
+Then, we use push-constants to upload the vertexBufferaddress to the gpu.
 For the matrix, we will be defaulting it for now until we implement mesh transformations.

-We then need to do a cmdBindIndexBuffer to bind the index buffer for graphics.
-Sadly there is no way of using device adress here, and you need to give it the VkBuffer and offsets.
+We then need to do a vkCmdBindIndexBuffer to bind the index buffer for graphics.
+Sadly there is no way of using device address here, and you need to give it the VkBuffer and offsets.

 Last, we use `vkCmdDrawIndexed` to draw 2 triangles (6 indices).
 This is the same as the vkCmdDraw, but it uses the currently bound index buffer to draw meshes.